 This quirky venue on Caledonian Road is a charming combination of vintage furniture, eclectic art and delicious cakes.
 By day, Drink, Shop & Do is a café with a great afternoon tea.
 By night it becomes a retro bar.
 Upstairs, there is a nightclub if you fancy a boogie.

 Drink, Shop & Do offers an ever-revolving array of madcap activities to let you get in touch with your inner kid.
 Expect to learn a Beyoncé dance routine, build a Lego robot, or reimagine Lionel Richie’s hair in biscuits!
 Pair the fun with a grown-up drink.
 There’s an impressive gin-based list, plus wines and beers.
-But its the cocktail list that’s a perfect pairing for a bit of silliness, with names like Corr what a Pear and Mother’s Ruin.
+But it’s the cocktail list that’s a perfect pairing for a bit of silliness, with names like Fresh Prince and Naked and Famous.
 Show up between 5pm and 8pm to try one of their top five cocktails for a fiver.

 Drake & Morgan